A new marking system

 When deciding what, when and how to assess learning

 Assessment Policy of the European Schools (Ref.: 2011-01-D-61) and the agreements in force at school level], teachers have to select and construct assessment instruments (e.g. different tasks, projects, tests, assignments, etc.).
 An instrument should include assessment criteria: a set of quality indicators to facilitate the making of judgements in relation to the assessment task.

-How will the new marking scale affect pupils' admission to university?
+How will the new marking system affect pupils' admission to university?